 What it is: Anti-dsDNA is a protein directed against double-stranded DNA.
 DNA is the material that makes up the body's genetic code.

-Limitations of the test: Up to 25% of people with lupus has a negative test.
+Limitations of the test: Up to 25% of people with lupus have a negative test.
 So, a negative test doesn't mean a person doesn't have lupus.

 Anti-Ro(SSA) and Anti-La(SSB)